Back to blog

 Before enrollment

-During language courses
+During a language course

 For example during:

-• Studienkolleg
+• a Studienkolleg (preparatory college)

 • preparatory courses

-• local application phases in Germany
+• application phases while you are in Germany

-Difference from student health insurance
+How incoming insurance differs from student health insurance

 Incoming insurance is not the same as regular student health insurance.